geetman/Tech-Tutorials/README.md

 ## Automation, Build, & Configuration Languages
 Used to build software, manage pipelines and configure systems.

-## AI and Model Definition Languages
-Used to describe, define and train machine learning models

 ---

 # Fields Of Of Interest